SWEAT NOW WINE LATER COVID SAFETY PLAN FOR MAY 1, 2021

 Any use of the facilities on Gervasi property by participants prior to competition will require a facial covering in public shared spaces.

-When participants arrive at Martindale Park, they will line up 6-feet apart, with masks on, and await their individual start time.
+When participants arrive at Martindale Park, they will line up 6-feet apart, and await their individual start signal.

 Participants will start one at a time, cross the field at Martindale park, board a kayak and enter the stream.
-They may remove their masks at the start line.
 Upon completion of the kayak section at Spangler Street, participants will return to Gervasi via the Middlebranch Trail.
 All will follow Gervasi Vineyard’s guidelines once on their property.

 PASSING ALONG THE COURSE